 7. Forge new friendships

-Take an adventure and gain a friend; if there's one benefit of an adventure overseas that leaves you with the warm and fuzzy's, this is it.
+Take an adventure and gain a friend.
+If there's one benefit from an overseas adventure that'll leave you with the warm and fuzzy's, this is it.

 Embarking on a challenge with other people can bring you closer together; sharing the trials and the triumphs gives you something to bond over and forms relationships that'll embed deep in your memories.

 Whether you're trekking to Mont Blanc or rafting the Franklin River in Tasmania, one thing's for sure: you'll be able to relive those experiences in vivid detail as you laugh over the highlights and mishaps over a cold beer in the evening, or even perhaps a 10-year travel tour reunion?